Ethnography of China

 - Year of study:

 - Term 2

-China is experiencing dynamic changes, and is frequently described as a nation in transition.
+China is experiencing dynamic changes and is frequently described as a nation in transition.
 Yet at the same time, China is often represented as being shackled by its deep-rooted traditions and long history.
-This course critically engages with both of these characterizations.
-It explores the continuities, shifts and reinventions, unities and diversities, of Chinese culture and society, in areas ranging from family and kinship to rural/urban relations to popular religion to food and health.
-In so doing, the course introduces students to a wide range of classic and emerging themes in the anthropology of China, providing them with a strong foundation for further study and research.
+This module critically engages with both of these characterizations, exploring key themes in the anthropology of Chinese societies through the lens of food and its cultural politics.
+In so doing, the module introduces students to a wide range of classic and emerging themes in the anthropology of China, providing them with a strong foundation for further study and research.
 The course focuses on the People’s Republic of China, but does so in relation to global processes and transnational connections, including to Taiwan and the Chinese diaspora.